 - A dark-colored fruit juice like grape juice

-- A dark-colored flavor of pop - we used black cherry but cola would probably work better
+- A dark-colored flavor of regular soda or pop - we used black cherry but a cola like Pepsi or Coke would probably work better

 - Orange juice (We only had 4 eggs left in the house, so we omitted orange juice, but I was really interested in what would happen with this.
-My dentist told me that orange juice is pretty close to the worst drink possible for my soft teeth.)
+My dentist told me that orange juice is pretty close to the worst drink possible for my soft teeth because the acid attacks the enamel and the dentin inside.)

 Instructions